 In many cases where there is no clear owner, family law judges simply award the pet to whomever currently possesses the animal.
 So if a spouse moves out from the family house and does not take the pet with him/her, odds are the judge will award the remaining spouse custody of the pet.

 When a divorcing or separating couple cannot agree on pet custody, the judge may be open to seeing evidence or hearing testimony on the matter.
-Some evidence which may sway a judge to award a particular party custody includes the following:
+Some evidence that may sway a judge to award a particular party custody includes the following:

 - ownership papers or adoption papers that show the name of the owner;